-\Effective July 1 whereas prior years were effective January 1.
+Effective July 1 whereas prior years were effective January 1.

 There are no restrictions on the types of expenditures that a municipality may fund with their share of income tax revenues.
 This is a very elastic revenue source that fluctuates significantly based on the performance of the national and state economy.
 The State of Illinois reduced LGDF distributions by 10% effective for the state fiscal year 2017-18 only which decreased revenues during that time.
-LGDF distributions were then decreased by the State by 5% for the 2018-19 current fiscal year and in the current year.
-Revenue for the current year is projected to increase 1.3% to \$1,830,000 due to the receipt of large distributions in the prior year not being received again.
+LGDF distributions were then decreased by the State by 5% for the 2018-19 fiscal year and in the current year.
+Revenue for the current year is projected to decrease 3.0% to \$1,750,000.
+Although income tax collections have been higher than last year, it is expected that the extension of time to pay income taxes for the State from April 15 to July 15 will result in a significant delay in collections received in April by the State which are normally collected and disbursed then in May, the last month of the Village's fiscal year.

-The Budget projects income tax revenue to increase 4.9% to \$1,920,000 due to the anticipated continuation of increasing corporate and individual income tax receipts.
-The State will have a referendum in November, 2020 to determine if a progressive income tax structure should be adopted.
-If that referendum passes and the new, anticipated rates go into effect as proposed in February, 2021 that could change the manner and method by which LGDF receipts are distributed to municipalities, Any changes in the economy would also have an effect on receipts.
+The Budget projects income tax revenue to decrease 8.6% to \$1,600,000 due to the anticipated decline in individual and corporate income tax receipts as a result of the economic disruption caused by the coronavirus pandemic resulting in increased unemployment and corporate income tax receipts remitted to the State.
+The State is planning on having a referendum in November, 2020 to determine if a progressive income tax structure should be adopted.
+If that referendum passes and the new, anticipated rates go into effect as proposed in February, 2021 that could change the manner and method by which LGDF receipts are distributed to municipalities, Any changes in the economy would also have an effect on receipts, which is difficult to determine at this time.